Tungsten

 Spot vs. Contract Pricing

-The Tungsten market features both spot transactions and longer-term contract arrangements.
-Spot prices reflect current market conditions and are more volatile, while contract prices provide supply security and price predictability for both producers and consumers.
-Many industrial buyers secure Tungsten supply through multi-year offtake agreements that include pricing formulas linked to reference benchmarks or negotiated fixed terms.
+The Tungsten market features both spot transactions and longer-term contracts.
+Spot prices reflect current conditions and are more volatile, while multi-year offtake agreements provide supply security for both producers and consumers.
+Current spot pricing is in the range of 50,000-55,000 $/tonne (APT).

 More on Tungsten